PrateekaBhat/pr-sentinel/README.md

 Provides, and only provides:

-- specialist-level findings (security, database, performance, API, tests)
+* specialist-level findings (security, database, performance, API, tests)
-- the report's narrative summary and architectural-impact description
+* the report's narrative summary and architectural-impact description
-- a rollout-strategy recommendation (Standard / Canary / Blue-Green / Manual Approval)
+* a rollout-strategy recommendation (Standard / Canary / Blue-Green / Manual Approval)
-- a groundedness verdict on its own narrative
+* a groundedness verdict on its own narrative

-If the AI layer is unavailable, all deterministic outputs above — release risk, decision, review complexity, production readiness — are still computed and returned; only the narrative and specialist findings are replaced with a heuristics-only summary (see [AI failure and fallback behavior](#ai-failure-and-fallback-behavior)).
+If the AI layer is unavailable, all deterministic outputs above — release risk, decision, review complexity, production readiness — are still computed and returned.
+The narrative falls back to a heuristics-only summary, while any specialist findings that were successfully computed remain attached to the report; failed specialists are recorded with their failure note rather than being treated as successful findings (see [AI failure and fallback behavior](#ai-failure-and-fallback-behavior)).

 ---